 David Last is an associate professor in the Department of Political Science at the Royal Military College of Canada, where he teaches comparative politics and graduate courses in conflict management and peacekeeping.
 He served for thirty years in the Canadian army, retiring at the rank of lieutenant colonel.
 He is a graduate of the Royal Military College of Canada (BA), Carleton University (MA), the London School of Economics (PhD, Commonwealth Scholar), and the US Army Command and General Staff College (MMAS).
 He served in uniform in Germany, Cyprus, Croatia, Bosnia-Herzegovina, and has conducted research and taught in Israel-Palestine, Mongolia, West Africa, Botswana, Brazil, Indonesia, and Japan.
 His book, Conflict De-escalation in Peacekeeping Operations, is published by the Canadian Peacekeeping Press, and he has published more than forty chapters and articles on peacekeeping and various aspects of conflict management.
 His final three years in uniform were as the Registrar of the Royal Military College.Dr.
 Last’s research interests focus on the management and prevention of violence, third party intervention in protracted social conflict, and development of security professionals for the management of violence.
 Since 2009 he has led a project to enhance security education for police, paramilitary, and military professionals.
 In 2016, he was the Fulbright Scholar in Peace and War Studies, at the Peace and War Center in Norwich University.

-Darlene Olsen, PhD is currently an Associate Professor of Mathematics and the Director of the Honors Program at Norwich University.
-She has taught at Norwich University since 2006 and routinely teaches statistic courses such as Introductory Statistics for Criminal Justice majors, Statistics for Health Science majors and Statistical Methodology for STEM majors.
+Darlene Olsen is currently an associate professor of mathematics and the director of the Norwich University honors program.
+She has served on the faculty at Norwich University since 2006 and routinely teaches statistic courses such as Introductory Statistics for Criminal Justice majors, Statistics for Health Science majors and Statistical Methodology for STEM majors.
 Her current research areas are biostatistics and mathematics pedagogy.
 Dr. Olsen has received research grants through the Vermont Genetics Network, has served as a statistical consultant, and her work has been published in several research journals.
-Previously, she worked as a statistician for the New York State Department of Labor and taught at the University at Albany, Saint Michael's College, Johnson State College, and the University of Vermont.
+Previously, she worked as a statistician for the New York State Department of Labor and taught at the University at Albany, Saint Michael’s College, Johnson State College, and the University of Vermont.
 Dr. Olsen received her doctorate in Mathematics from the University at Albany in 2003.
 She also has a Master of Science in Biometry and Statistics, a Master of Arts in Mathematics, both from the University at Albany, and a Bachelor of Arts in Mathematics from SUNY Geneseo.

-Kyle Pivetti is an assistant professor of English at Norwich University.
+Kyle Pivetti is an associate professor of English at Norwich University.
 He specializes in Renaissance literature, with special interests in adaptation studies, the history of nationalism, and memory studies.
-His first book Of Memory and Literary Form: The Making of Nationhood in Early Modern England (University of Delaware Press, 2015), examined the ways literary devices craft collective memory and national identity alike.
-Along with Professor John Garrison, he co-edited the collected volume Memory and Sexuality in Early Modern England: Literature and the Erotics of Recollection (Routledge, 2015).
-His writing has been featured in the journals Studies in Ethnicity and Nationalism, Modern Philology and Upstart: A Journal of English Renaissance Studies.
-Currently, he is working with John Garrison on Shakespeare at Peace, a book examining Shakespeare's relationships to peacebuilding movements of both the Renaissance and the 21st century.
+His first book, Of Memory and Literary Form: The Making of Nationhood in Early Modern England, examined the ways literary devices craft collective memory.
+With Professor John Garrison, he is the co-author of the forthcoming book, Shakespeare at Peace, an analysis of Shakespeare’s relationships to peacebuilding movements of both the Renaissance and the 21st century.
+His writing has been featured in journals such as Studies in Ethnicity and Nationalism, Modern Philology, and Explorations in Renaissance Culture.

-Steven Sodergren earned his doctorate in American and Military history from the University of Kansas in May 2006, having earned his Master of Arts in American history at Kansas five years earlier.
-While in graduate school, he received a General Matthew Ridgeway Research Grant from the Military History Institute in Carlisle, Pennsylvania and a Dissertation Fellowship from the U.S. Army Center of Military History for his work on the adaptation of Union soldiers to tactical conditions during the American Civil War.
-Sodergren has also been a fellow at the West Point Summer Seminar in Military History, and more recently participated in an NEH summer program in Savannah, Georgia exploring new approaches to the study of the Civil War.
-Since 2007, he has worked in the History and Political Science department at Norwich University and was promoted to Associate Professor of History in 2013.
-Since his arrival at Norwich, he has held the position of Coordinator of the Studies in War and Peace degree program.
+Steven Sodergren earned his doctorate in American and Military history from the University of Kansas in May 2006, having completed his Master of Arts in American history at Kansas five years earlier.
+Sodergren has been a fellow at the West Point Summer Seminar in Military History, and more recently participated in an NEH summer program in Savannah, Ga., exploring new approaches to the study of the Civil War.
+Since 2007, he has worked at Norwich University and was promoted to Associate Professor of History in 2013.
+He currently serves as the chair of the History and Political Science Department at Norwich.
 As the resident Civil War scholar at Norwich, he routinely teaches courses on the subject as part of the curriculum and conducts several public presentations of his work each year.
-Each summer he leads a group of Norwich students on staff rides to a range of Civil War battlefields, including the Wilderness, Spotsylvania, Cold Harbor, Fredericksburg and Malvern Hill.
-Sodergren recently completed his book The Army of the Potomac in the Overland and Petersburg Campaigns: Union Soldiers and Trench Warfare, 1864-65, which will be published by Louisiana State University Press in 2017.
+Each summer he leads a group of Norwich students on staff rides to a range of Civil War battlefields, including the Wilderness, Spotsylvania, Cold Harbor, Fredericksburg, and Malvern Hill.
+Sodergren’s book, The Army of the Potomac in the Overland and Petersburg Campaigns: Union Soldiers and Trench Warfare, 1864-65, won the 2018 Colby Award, the first Norwich-associated work to do so.

 Judith Stallings-Ward has published extensively on topics ranging from Cervantes’s Don Quixote, the poetry of Federico García Lorca, inter-art relations in the avant-garde poetry of Gerardo Diego, to the anarchism of Mahatma Gandhi and Buenaventura Durruti.
 She is associate professor of Spanish and Spanish Program Director at Norwich Unversity, where her most recent course deals with the literary and cultural representations of Mexican drug cartels.
 Her current book project focuses on Gerardo Diego’s masterpiece Fábula de Equis y Zeda.
 She holds a Ph.D. from Yale University, an M.A. from Middlebury, and a B.A. and B.J. from the University of Texas at Austin.

-Lasha Tchantouridzé is Associate Professor and Director of the graduate programs in Diplomacy and IR, Norwich University, Northfield, Vermont.
-He is also a Davis Center Associate, Harvard University, Boston, MA, and a research fellow, the Center for Defence and Security Studies, University of Manitoba, Winnipeg, Canada.
-He earned his PhD in International Relations from Queen's University, Kingston, Ontario, Canada.
-Dr. Tchantouridzé's research interests are at the intersection of diplomacy and force in international politics, and his academic publications are in the areas of geopolitics, Russian foreign policy, Canadian foreign policy, the Arctic, the Black Sea basin, international politics in the Caucasus, and NATO-Russia relations.
+Lasha Tchantouridzé is professor and director of the graduate programs in Diplomacy and International Relations for the Norwich University College of Graduate and Continuing Studies.
+He is also a Davis Center Associate for Harvard University, and a Research Fellow for the Center for Defence and Security Studies, University of Manitoba, Winnipeg, Canada.
+He earned his PhD in International Relations from Queen’s University, Kingston, Ontario, Canada.
+Dr. Tchantouridzé’s research interests are at the intersection of diplomacy and force in international politics, and his academic publications are in the areas of geopolitics, Russian foreign policy, Canadian foreign policy, the Arctic, the Black Sea basin, international politics in the Caucasus, and NATO-Russia relations.

 Matthew A. Thomas is an assistant professor of Psychology at Norwich University.
 As an experimental psychologist who specializes in cognition, he teaches courses in Perception, Cognition, Experimental Psychology I/II along with guiding students through a rigorous three course thesis series based on original student research that culminates in presentations at the annual meeting of the Vermont Academy of Arts and Sciences.
 He has published work on a diverse range of topics, including word processing, semantic priming, object novelty and visual attention, and false memory paradigms.
 His current areas of research interest explore the automatic capture of visuospatial attention, rotary-wing aircraft cockpit design, and the influence of video games on attention and working memory.
 He earned his doctorate in Cognitive Psychology from the University at Albany.